River Models for K-12 STEM Education

 - Kids Lab for elementary and middle-school students at the University of Basel, Switzerland, exploring river science.
 One example of how they use the model is to ask students how a gorge like the Grand Canyon can form.
 The children are free to hypothesize and find the answer by running an experiment in the Em2.

 - Watershed on Wheels Environmental Education Program: Lessons by Silvio O. Conte National Fish & Wildlife Refuge and the Vermont Institute of Natural Science:

 - Teach basic principles of river geomorphology, introduce vocabulary, review or introduce how water cycles through the environment, understand and explore how a river has formed since the last Ice Age, explore the concept of a watershed and properties of erosion.

-- Little River Research & Design and the Missouri Department of Conservation made a series of videos using the Emriver models to help students better understand geomorphic processes in rivers.
+- Little River Research & Design and the Missouri Department of Conservation made a series of videos using the Emriver stream tables to help students better understand geomorphic processes in rivers.
 Examples of the videos include headcuts, tributary incision, meandering, wetland draining, bank failure, mining, effects of dams and weirs.
 Our YouTube channel includes a playlist of all these River Geomorphology videos.
 Each video in the playlist includes a description, but you can also download a teaching guide.

 - High school students use an Em2 to learn about rivers.